SamuelQuinones/nextjs-typescript-boilerplate/README.md

 ## The `.vscode` Folder

 As I said aboce; I use [Visual Studio Code](https://code.visualstudio.com/) as my IDE.
 It is lightweight and very powerful.
 If you too use Visual Studio Code, then you have access to some more tools!

+If you opt not to use stylelint, remember to change the settings in `.vscode/settings.json` to re-enable the builtin linting.

 ### Useful User Snippets